neijrr/nextcloud_passwords_handbook_ru/Administrators/Server-Survey.md

 ## No participation
 Will not send any data at all.
 Not even that you do not participate.
+You will also not receive any further notifications about the survey.

 ## Basic
 Will send the Nextcloud, PHP and app version and information about your OS, CPU architecture, cron execution and which database software is used.